 Demand side management (DSM)

-Our Power Smart initiative includes energy conservation and efficiency activities designed to manage the demand for energy (demand side management or DSM).
-Power Smart:
+Our energy conservation and efficiency initiative includes activities designed to manage the demand for energy (demand side management or DSM).
+The initiative:

 - helps the corporation meet the province’s energy needs in a more sustainable manner;